 It’s easy to get sidetracked with deadlines, a calendar of events, and a constant drive to reach higher heights.
-But if you’re looking to recenter and refocus your mid-year goals, reading a good book should be first on your list.
+But if you’re looking to recenter and refocus your mid-year goals, reading one of these motivational books should be first on your list.

-The motivational books I share with you below took me by surprise.
+Each one of these books took me by surprise.
 Both in title and appearance, I didn’t expect much.
 But they all effectively helped motivate me to change a critical aspect of my finances, my career, and my perspective in life.
 I’m confident they’ll do the same for you.

 Here are the motivational books that will make you rich, bold, and brilliant: